-Whittier will typically be granted proxy voting authority for its Fund clients and separate account clients, however, Whittier does not vote proxies for WTC and WTCNV clients invested in FI Strategies or other fixed income strategies.
+Whittier will typically be granted proxy voting authority for its Fund clients and wealth and portfolio management services clients, however, Whittier does not vote proxies for WTC and WTCNV clients invested in strategy-specific separate account management and sub-advisory services (such as the FI strategies).
 Fixed income securities can be processed as proxy ballots or corporate action-consents at the discretion of the issuer/custodian.
 When processed as proxy ballots, Whittier generally does not provide a voting recommendation and its role is limited to election processing and recordkeeping.
 When processed as corporate action-consents, the portfolio manager is responsible for providing recommendations on how to vote proxy ballots and corporation action-consents with respect to fixed income securities.
 Whittier will review all election forms to determine whether a conflict of interest, or the appearance of one, exists with respect to the portfolio's consent election.